analyticspot/anx-ml/SERIALIZATION.README.md

 * Simple: it should be easy to deserialize an entire `DataGraph` and start using it to make predictions.
 * Format independent: while most of our own code serialized to JSON we would like to be able to use existing code that might serialize in a different formatClass.
-For example, the Weka project contains a huge number of algorithms that we might want to use but they serialize in a binary formatClass (Java serialization formatClass).
+For example, the Smile project contains a large number of algorithms that we might want to use but they serialize in a binary format (Java serialization format).
 * Injectable: we'd like to be able to use one implementation for a node when training an a different implementation when running in production.
 For example, we might make an API call to obtain a zip code for an address in production, but when training we'd use values stored in database.
 In addition, this injection needs to be flexible:
   * Synchronous vs. asynchronous: a graph node might produce it's data synchronously when training and asynchronously in production.
 Returning to our zip code resolution example, the data is immediately available when training but becomes asynchronous when we need to make an API call to obtain it in production.
-  * Immediate vs. on demand: as noted in the main `README` we can have values in an `Observation` which are only computed when necessary.
-Such values are called *on demand values*.
-During training all values are immediately available but may become *on demand* in production.
   * Not class based: It is quite common to use the same algorithm multiple times in the same graph, but we might not want to inject all instances in the graph in the same way.
 Thus we need some way to tag the individual nodes so we can specify the implementation for individual node **instances** at deserialization time.
-While not a requirement, it would be nice if this tagging could be re-used to obtain information like training results from these nodes.

 # Format Summary and Example

 A `DataGraph` is serialized as a zip file.
 There is a file in the zip called `graph.json` that defines the graph.
 Each